felixlopz/hubrise-test-task/content/apps/uber-eats/en/connect-hubrise.md

 ## 1. Enable HubRise on Uber Eats

-To connect Uber Eats to HubRise, the HubRise team needs to enable HubRise on your Uber Eats account.
+As a first step, the HubRise integration must be enabled on your Uber Eats account.

 Contact us at [support@hubrise.com](mailto:support@hubrise.com) and include the following information: